PaddlePaddle/Paddle/doc/design/v2_layer.md

 In conclusion,

-1. We need to add a layer to topology when the layer is created, not by whether the layer is referenced by others.
+1. We need to add a layer to the topology when invoking layer function, not by whether other layer references this layer or not.
-1. We need to get topology ends with any output variable.
+1. We need able to use any output variable to get topology.
-1. We need an extra data structure to hold the information of what layers are created before some variable.
+1. We need an extra data structure to hold the information of layers before the output layer.

 ## Implementation

-We introduce a concept named `Tape` to hold the order of layer creation.
-The tape is just an array of layer creation method with arguments.
-When creating a layer in Paddle, the layer creation method will be stored into the global tape object and the return an index of tape.
-Each return value of v2 layer method is a simple integer.
-If we only want to get a part of the topology, we only need to start `playing the tape from the beginning to the desired location`, i.e. just call the stored creation methods one by one until desired end.
+We introduce a concept named `Tape` to hold the information and order of layers.
+The tape is just an array of layer creation information(such as the creation method with arguments).
+When creating a layer in Paddle, the layer function(such as `fc_layer(input=xxx, ...)`) stores the layer creation information into the global tape object and return the index of tape.
+Each return value of v2 layer function is a simple integer.
+If we only want to get a part of the topology, we only need to start `playing the tape from the beginning to the desired location`, i.e. just call the stored creation methods one by one until the wanted end index.

 The demostration code is here: